FATEINN/memorygame/README.md

 3. Play the game

-4. you can also click *https://fateinn.github.io/memorygame/ to play the game.

 ## How to Play:

+##Click *https://fateinn.github.io/memorygame/ to play the game.

 * The goal is to match all the cards together and win the game.